Cellolizard/CTF-Writeups/jerseyctfII/README.md

 ### photo-op-spot - 250 pts <a name="photo-op-spot"></a>

-**Provided:** In three words tell me where I stood when I grabbed this picture.
+**Challenge Description:** In three words tell me where I stood when I grabbed this picture.

 **Hint:** GPS coordinates aren't the only method of specifying a location.
 Solution format: jctf{yourthreewords} - no special characters

-**Solution:** We were provided a picture for this challenge, which I first ran through `exiftool` to see if any metadata would leak our desired GPS location.
+**Solution:** We were given a picture for this challenge, which I first ran through `exiftool` to see if any metadata would leak our desired GPS location.
 Unfortunately, it did not, so I ran it through a reverse image search in Google and discovered it to be the `Transforest` public art piece in Seattle, WA.
 I poked around in Google Maps street view to identify the same location as the picture and was able to obtain GPS coordinates, but our flag doesn't want them in that format...

 I struggled quite a bit on what three words it wanted, and tried combinations including Google Maps labels, nearby landmarks, the city/state/country, etc. I then Googled "three words location" and was given a site called "what3words," which apparently seems to be a popular and well-known service that I was previously quite unaware of.
 This site takes GPS locations and translates any location into, well, 3 words.
 How convenient!